meilisearch/documentation/guides/introduction/whats_next.md

 Finally, you can find the API references here:
 - [API References](/references/README.md)

-And the SDKs links here:
+And the SDKs listed on that page:
 - [Resources](/resources/sdks.md)

 Tutorials and Cookbooks are currently being prepared.
 They will be available soon.